 Course Content: Team-building activities: Communication and listening (Day 1)

-Low ropes: Leadership (Day 2) Jacob’s Ladder and Crate Climbing: Encouraging and supporting one another (Day 2)
+Low ropes: Leadership (Day 2) Jacob’s Ladder and Leap of Faith: Encouraging and supporting one another (Day 2)

 Students, working with a teacher from their own school, also participate several workshops to enhance their skills in areas such as listening, group dynamics, effective planning strategies etc.

-Each evening ends with a reflective liturgy and at the close of the programme on Friday May 6, Bishop Eamonn Walsh visited to commission the new Ember teams.
+Each evening ends with a reflective liturgy and at the close of the programme on each Thursday by Mgs Dan O’Connor who visited to commission the new Ember teams.

 - We want to create opportunities for students in our schools to lead and to deepen their own faith.